VisakanMathy/Optimisation-of-Dishwasher/README.md

 * [Deep Learning Toolbox](https://uk.mathworks.com/products/deep-learning.html?s_tid=AO_PR_info)
 * [Global Optimization Toolbox](https://uk.mathworks.com/products/global-optimization.html)
+## System Level
+This combines subsystem 1,2 and 3 to find the monetary cost value over the dishwashers lifetime.
+Subsystem 4 has been ommited because its contributions are negliable.
+### How to run
+Run the system_level.m file with system_level_cons.m and system_level_cons2.m open.
+### Summary
+The system is optimised in terms of cost.
 ## Sub system 1 - Piping
 intro here
 ### How to run